davidchisnall/act-pot/README.md

 This script will create a pot (container) that has a configured GitHub Actions runner inside.
 It will also create a snapshot of the pot.
-The name of the pot is the runner name with any dots replaced with underscores (pot names are not allowed to contain dots).
+The name of the pot is the runner name with any dots replaced with underscores (pot names are not allowed to contain dots), the script will output this on the last line of the output.
 The runner will have `freebsd` and `freebsd-{version}` labels, these can be used to select runners with the `runs-on` property in the YAML.

+The runner's configuration is exported from into `runners/{pot name}`, allowing the runner to be re-created without having to re-register it with GitHub.

 This pot can be exported and imported on another system using the [existing pot commands](https://pot.pizzamig.dev/Container/).